Lwyrup/Lwyrup.github.io/_posts/2017-06-16-ios-app-using-xamarin.md

 ### Getting started

 So let's say we're creating an app for a comic shop, called Comical Delights.
-The app, upon opening, will show a main menu with two options; browse comics, and find Comical Delights.
-When the user clicks the browse option he'll be taken to a list page of the comics, and when a single comic in that list is clicked it will show a detail page.
+The app, upon opening, will show a list page of the comics, and when a single comic in that list is clicked it will show the detail page for that comic.
 The detail page will show the name, issue number, issue description, and the store's price.
-When find Comical Delights is clicked it will bring up a map for the user, showing the location of the store.
 With our app now briefly laid out we can begin.